berserkware/installies/docs/source/contributing/running.rst

 Running
 -------

-You can run Installies in python3.
+You can run Installies with python3.

 .. code-block:: bash